Download This Sample

 Mardi Gras Worksheets

-This bundle includes 11 ready-to-use Mardi Gras worksheets that are perfect for students to learn about Mardi Gras, also known as Fat Tuesday and Shrove Tuesday, which is an annual religious celebration that occurs a day before Ash Wednesday.
-It marks the beginning of Lent, the “last hurrah” of sorts, wherein participants celebrate with parades, masquerade balls, and indulgence to guilty pleasures.
+This is a fantastic bundle which includes everything you need to know about Mardi Gras across 24 in-depth pages.
+These are ready-to-use Mardi Gras worksheets that are perfect for teaching students about the Mardi Gras, also known as Fat Tuesday and Shrove Tuesday, which is an annual religious celebration that occurs a day before Ash Wednesday.
+It marks the beginning of Lent, the “last hurrah” of sorts, wherein participants celebrate with parades, masquerade balls, and indulgences to guilty pleasures.

 - Mardi Gras Facts